 How to Apply

-This form must be completed in full, and signed and dated before being submitted.
-To submit your PIM application, please email to [email protected].
 If you are unable to submit your application electronically, please contact the Building Team on 06 370 6300 to discuss your options.

-All applications must be accompanied by a copy of:
+All applications must have a copy of:

 - a site plan;